-Mark Delavan, a singer of “incisive vocal power and fierce theatrical acuity,” is sought after throughout the United States and Europe for the most demanding roles in his operatic repertoire.
-He regularly appears in the title roles of Der fliegende Holländer, Falstaff, and Rigoletto, and as Iago in Otello, Scarpia in Tosca, Jochanaan in Salome, and Amonasro in Aida.
-In addition, as a strong character actor on stages throughout the country, he has proved himself a crossover artist of immense skill, starring as Phil Arkin in Milk and Honey with York Theatre Company, to critical acclaim.
+Mark Delavan, a singer of “incisive vocal power and fierce theatrical acuity,” is sought after throughout the United States and Europe for the most demanding roles in the operatic repertoire.
+He regularly appears in the title roles of Der fliegende Holländer, Falstaff, and Rigoletto, and as Iago in Otello, Scarpia in Tosca, Jochanaan in Salome, Amonasro in Aida, and Wotan in Der Ring des Nibelungen.
+In addition, as a strong character actor on stages throughout the country, he has proved himself a crossover artist of immense skill, starring, to critical acclaim, as Phil Arkin in Milk and Honey with York Theatre Company.

-This season, Delavan returns to Maryland Lyric Opera for the title role in Falstaff and as Iago in Otello, as well as the Dallas Opera as Father in Hansel and Gretel.
-In concert, Delavan will sing the role of Enrico in Lucia di Lammermoor with New York City Opera, and Abraham/Moses/Jeremiah in Weill’s The Road of Promise with Orchestra Miami.
-Mark will also return to Dallas Symphony in 2024 as Wotan in their concert performances of Der Ring des Nibelungen under the baton of Maestro Fabio Luisi. [read more...]
+This season, Delavan will sing Wotan in Pacific Opera Victoria’s Die Walküre, Jack Rance in North Carolina Opera’s La fanciulla del West, and Wotan in both Das Rheingold and Die Walküre with Dallas Symphony Orchestra under the baton of Maestro Fabio Luisi.
+Last season, Delavan returned to Maryland Lyric Opera to sing the title role in Falstaff and Iago in Otello, as well as the Dallas Opera to sing the Father in Hansel and Gretel.
+Delavan also sang the role of Enrico in Lucia di Lammermoor with New York City Opera and Abraham/Moses/Jeremiah in Weill’s The Road of Promise with Orchestra Miami.

 "Mark Delavan [...] was in fine voice and moved commandingly" – Opera News